 A look at quarterly measures of inflation, based on prices of millions of items sold by online retailers, to help investors anticipate and evaluate the impact of inflation.

-Emerging markets Developing countries where the characteristics of mature economies — political stability, market liquidity and accounting transparency — are beginning to manifest.
+Developing countries where the characteristics of mature economies — political stability, market liquidity and accounting transparency — are beginning to manifest.
 Emerging market investments are generally expected to achieve higher returns than those of developed markets but are also accompanied by greater risk, decreasing their correlation to investments in developed markets.

 Investing involves risk, including the risk of loss of principal.

 The whole or any part of this work may not be reproduced, copied or transmitted or any of its contents disclosed to third parties without State Street’s express written consent.